developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCameraManager/index.md

 2. Use DataWedge v1.7.12 or higher version to test the `ProfileManager.processProfile()` method for DataWedge profiles.

 ## What's Next
-Now that you have learned how to configure the use of Cameras using Camera Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
+Now that you have learned how to configure the use of Cameras using Camera Manager on your Zebra devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
 So in the next tutorial, we will concentrate on the "Power Key Manager" feature of MX and try to explore this feature by creating a tutorial.